Please provide your zip code to see plans in your area.

 With a Bronze plan, the plan members pay roughly 40% of costs.
 That drops to 30% on a Silver plan, 20% on a Gold plan, and 10% on a Platinum plan.

-But these percentages apply to an entire standard population — they’re aren’t applicable to specific individuals who have coverage under the plan.
-People with very low overall healthcare spending will typically pay a larger share of their own costs (since they won’t have met the plan’s deductible yet), while a person with exorbitant health care costs during the year might pay only a tiny fraction of the total costs, while the health plan pays the vast majority of the total.
+But these percentages apply to an entire standard population — they aren’t applicable to specific individuals who have coverage under the plan.
+People with very low overall healthcare spending will typically pay a larger share of their own costs (since they won’t have met the plan’s deductible yet), while a person with exorbitant health care costs during the year might pay only a tiny fraction of the total costs and the health plan will pay the vast majority of the total.

-Regardless of the level, no ACA-compliant plans can have out-of-pocket maximums that exceed $6,850 for an individual or $13,700 for a family in 2016.
-These amounts will increase to $7,150 and $14,300 in 2017.
+Regardless of the metal level, no ACA-compliant plans can have out-of-pocket maximums that exceed $9,100 for an individual or $18,200 for a family in 2023.

 All ACA-compliant individual and small group plans (sold in the exchange or outside the exchange) must fall into one of the metal level ranges, with the exception of catastrophic plans, which are only available to some enrollees in the individual market, and which must have an actuarial value of less than 60%.

 Both on-exchange and off-exchange, metal-level plans are available for purchase during the annual open enrollment period for the individual market, which runs from November 1 to January 15 in most states.
 In the small group market, employers can set their own open enrollment windows for their employees, although employers can purchase a plan for their business at any point during the year.

 At lower incomes a Silver plan is often the right choice, but at higher incomes, Bronze and Gold may make more sense.

 Legislation signed today provides substantial premium tax credits and cost-sharing reductions to Americans receiving unemployment benefits.